lanbas/shrinky/README.md

 ./shrinky
 ```

-Interact with the cell before it drains completely.
+Cells in the grid fill intermittently.
+Move to select a cell and interact with the cell before it drains completely.
 Fill frequency and drain speed increase over time.
 Interactions with a cell that is unfilled results in a "strike", and so does the act of letting any cell drain completely.
 Three "strikes" and the game is over.